-This report presents police statistics on homicides in New York State in 2007 in which the victim was indicated to have had a domestic relationship with the offender.
+This report presents data on homicides reported to law enforcement agencies in New York State in calendar year 2009 in which the victim reportedly had a domestic relationship with the offender (intimate partner or a family member).

 United States of America